Ashwagandhae/disarium/README.md

 found numbers in 683032245750 ns, or 683032 ms, or 683 secs
 ```

-Thus, we successfully confirm that there are only 20 disarium number.
+Thus, we successfully confirm that there are only 20 disarium numbers.